frederic-perez/AmE-dictionary/data/idioms.md

 __surefire__ Certain to work, be effective, or have a particular outcome; foolproof.
 The term is sometimes hyphenated, and it is always used before a noun. _Coming in to work drunk is a surefire way to get yourself fired, Tom._ _We’ve developed a sure-fire method of teaching grammar to grade-schoolers in a way that they will not ignore or forget._ _A surefire tactic._
 __surprise, surprise__ :three: Said ironically of or in a situation in which something very predictable has happened.
 __survival mode__
+__swan song__ A final performance, product, or accomplishment before someone or something stops creating work or products, as due to death, retirement, closure, etc. From the ancient belief that swans issue a beautiful song-like sound just before they die. _We didn’t know that her performance last night was the singer’s swan song._
 __swear in__ To administer an oath to someone as part of the official process of taking public office.
 A noun or pronoun can be used between “swear” and “in.” _The current president was sworn in after his predecessor died of a sudden heart attack._
+__swear off (something)__ To promise, pledge, or be determined not to do, use, eat, or imbibe something anymore. _Thank you, but I don’t drink.
+I swore off alcohol when my father was killed by a drunk driver._
 __sweat bullets__ :two::dart: To suffer intense distress, anxiety, worry, or fear.
 __sweep (one) off (one’s) feet__ :two: To charm one in such a way that they form an instant and strong romantic attraction, usually unexpectedly. _A: “Is Lucy still gushing about her new boyfriend?”
 B: “Yeah, he must have really swept her off her feet._
 __sweet spot__ :five: A particular point, area, or range where something will be most effective or beneficial. _The tension is in my shoulders.
 Move your hands a little higher… there!
 That’s the sweet spot._
+__sweet tooth__
+__swept away__
+__Swiss Army Knife__ _The Swiss Army Knife of cultural attractions in Chicago._
-__switch gears__ To quickly or abruptly change what one is doing or discussing. _With that out of the way, let’s switch gears and discuss our strategy for the third quarter._
+__switch gears__ :dart::two: To quickly or abruptly change what one is doing or discussing. _With that out of the way, let’s switch gears and discuss our strategy for the third quarter._
+__sword of Damocles__
 __sync up__ _Syncing up over coffee._
+__table talk__ The conversation that takes place during a meal. _Once politics and religion enter table talk, it’s time to finish the meal as quickly as possible._
 __tag along__ :six::dart: To accompany or closely follow someone or a group, perhaps when one is not part of the group or when one’s presence is not wanted. _I decided to tag along and see if they found anything interesting._ _Do you mind if my little brother tags along?
 My parents want him to get out of the house for a while._ _His old swing has tagged along._ _You want to tag along?_
 __tail end__ _The tail end of the day._
 __tail off__ To dwindle, diminish, or fade away; to become fainter or weaker.